Skip to content

 Security

 Never commit your .env file to version control.
-It's already in .gitignore.
+Ensure it's added to .gitignore.

 Step 3: Start Docker Services